azcastillo/data_analyst_salary_predictor/README.md

  ### Project Overview:

 Write a summary of the project here.

 ## Code and Resources Used
 **Python Version:** 3.9
-**Packages:** pandas, numpy, sklearn, matplotlib, seaborn,
+**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, xgboost

+_Inspiration for this project comes from Ken Jee's video on data scientist salaries.
+Here is the link to his YouTube Video: https://www.youtube.com/watch?v=MpF9HENQjDo.
+While my project is similar, this work uses a different data set on a different position and a substantially different algorithmic, EDA, and model framework._

 ## Data Cleaning
 There was only a small amount of data cleaning necessary for this project.
 In particular, for part 1, there was missing data in the reject_code column of the dim_claims_df data frame.
 I chose to replace the missing data with 0 using the fillna method from pandas.
 I chose to use zero because no reject_code meant that your pharmacy claim got approved.